 Salsa in spanish translates to sauce, so lets think sauce, like maybe Salsa Picante or maybe Spicy Sauce!

 But whatever you choose to call it, there is nothing like homemade salsa!
-We are talking about homemade my foodie friends not that store bought version with added preservatives…but the fresh kind made with fresh veggies.
-I’m talking about true salsa, true homemade Salsa Picante!
+We are talking about homemade my foodie friends not the store bought version with added preservatives…but the fresh kind made with fresh veggies.
+I’m talking about true homemade Salsa Picante!

 All salsa lovers out there do know one thing, that a great Salsa Picante can go with practically anything!
-So working at it to get it right is so worth it!
-So let’s get to it foodies!
+So working at it, getting it right is so worth it!
+So let’s get to it my foodies! 🤗

 Please leave me your comments, let me know what you think!
 We only live once right?!
 So lets live it with a little bit of heat and spice!